PostgreSQL

 Versions

-New GreenArrow installations use PostgreSQL 9.5 by default.
-Older installations may be running 8.3 and can be converted to 9.5 by contacting technical support.
+New GreenArrow installations use PostgreSQL 16 by default.
+Older installations are upgradable:

-To check which version of PostgreSQL you’re using, look at what directory the /var/hvmail/postgres/default
+To check which version of PostgreSQL you’re using, examine the contents of the PG_VERSION

 Main Configuration Files